Bringing Shaker Style to the Bedroom in a Choice of On-Trend and Classic Colours

 Freedom Accessible Reduced Depth Sink & Tap

-A great addition for Sally, allowing comfortable seated access beneath the sink thanks to the reduced depth base and front mounted tap allows sally to control water supply using the lever as Sally only has use of her left hand.
+A great addition for Sally, allowing comfortable seated access beneath the sinks, thanks to the reduced depth base.
+The front mounted tap also allows sally to control the water supply using the lever as Sally only has use of her left hand.

 NEFF Slide & Hide Oven & Freedom Oven Housings with Heatproof Shelves